 According to our sources, Dr. Ahmad Chatila, MD accepts the following insurance providers:

-Dr. Ahmad Chatila's medical specialty is general pediatrics.
-Dr. Chatila (or staff) speaks the following foreign languages: Arabic and French.
-He is affiliated with Ann & Robert H. Lurie Children's Hospital of Chicago and Advocate Health Care.
+Dr. Ahmad Chatila is a physician who specializes in general pediatrics.
+In addition to English, Dr. Chatila (or staff) speaks Arabic and French.
+Areas of particular interest for Dr. Chatila include bronchopulmonary dysplasia and asthma.
+Dr. Chatila's professional affiliations include Ann & Robert H. Lurie Children's Hospital of Chicago, OSF Healthcare, and Advocate Health Care.
+He is a graduate of American University of Beirut Faculty of Medicine.
+Dr. Chatila's residency was performed at a hospital affiliated with SUNY Downstate Medical Center.
 Aetna EPO, Blue California, and Coventry appears to be the insurance carriers that Dr. Chatila takes.